nateobray/obray/README.md

 	}

-From within an OObject class you can access any path defined as a class path in your settings file.
+From within an OObject class you can access any path defined as a __ROUTES__ in your settings file.
 In this case the "lib" path and any of it's public methods.

 ## ORouter